 - If the bow curves outwards, away from the last board, you will need to drive the chisel into the joist on the outside of the curve until it is in the correct position and then nail or screw into place.

-It is important to get the frame exactly right to succeed when building decking to ensure that you will have a firm and easy to maintain deck structure.
+Before laying decking boards, it is important to get the decking sub-frame exactly right to ensure that you will have a firm and easy-to-maintain deck.

-Here are a few simple steps to take to make sure that your deck is structurally sound and will last for years.
+Here are a few simple steps to take, in order to make sure that your garden decking is structurally sound and will last for years.